ugolabo/webpy_py311/README.md

 # The Brutalist Aesthetic

 Web design that deliberately takes its cues from 1990s graphics and early web aesthetics is often categorized using terms like Neo-Geocities, Web 1.0 Revival, or the most common, Brutalism.
 This philosophy embraces a raw, "no frills" approach, aiming for weightlessness and simplicity.
-The Brutalist aesthetic is characterized by rawness, simple markup, plain typography, a lack of modern optimization, and often a deliberate lack of user-friendliness.
+The Brutalist aesthetic is characterized by rawness, simple markup, plain typography, a lack of modern optimization and often a deliberate lack of user-friendliness.
 This focus on direct function over sleek form aligns perfectly with the underlying philosophy of the <a href="http://webpy.org/" target="_blank">web.py</a> framework.